rizinorg/rz-hexagon/README.md

 This is a Hexagon disassembly and analysis plugin generator for `rizin`.
-It uses the [LLVM target description source code](https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target/Hexagon) of the Hexagon architecture and additional handwritten code.
+It uses the [LLVM target description source code](https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target/Hexagon) of the Hexagon architecture and additional hand-written code.

 # Missing features and bugs

-This plugin is under continues work.
+This plugin is under continuous work.
 So checkout the Github issues for missing features or not yet fixed bugs.

 # Prerequisites

 ### Requirements

 - For formatting we need `clang-format-13`.
 If it is not available on your distribution, you can install it from https://apt.llvm.org/.

 - Python requirements are in `requirements.txt`
 ### Hexagon Target Description